 If there are no smaller, local abattoirs, there is no local, traceable meat - it is as simple as that.

-Over the past decade, a third of the UK's small, local abattoirs have closed.
+Over the past few years, over a third of the UK's small, local abattoirs have closed.
 The reasons for the continuing closures include; the disproportionately high burden of regulation imposed on small abattoirs, falling cattle numbers nationally and the currently very low and often negative profitability of the sector due to the increasing dominance of supermarkets who use large industrial abattoirs' scale to drive down costs and increase their profits.

 At a time when demand for sustainable, traceable, local food is on the rise, and issues of welfare and health are at the forefront of many consumers’ minds, the loss of more than a third of small abattoirs over the last decade alone is jeopardising the future of local food systems with integrity.